 The best part about Selina in Tamarindo is the outdoor pool which was perfect for staying cool in the heat.
 It was always a social atmosphere there and where I met many people.
 However, you don’t have to worry about it being too loud to sleep, as there are quiet hours past 10 pm.

 They also have an on-site restaurant and bar next to the pool, and even had special events and DJ’s going on for BPM.
 Selina also has an on-site tour desk where they can help you book tours in Tamarindo including surf lessons.
 You can also just rent surfboards, which is one of the best things to do in Tamarindo!

-If you’re looking for more private or luxury accommodation, there are a range of amazing Airbnbs to book in Tamarindo like this beachfront villa.
+If you’re looking for more private or luxury accommodation, there are a range of amazing Airbnbs to book in Tamarindo.
 Renting one of these with friends while attending BPM would be such an experience!